Tereshchenkolab/Pacing_spike_removal/README.md

 - Last update: January 20, 2021

 ### MATLAB Code
 See .m file in the repository for calculation.
-Test file is provided (.mat) for algorithm testing.
+Test file (10000301.mat) is provided (.mat) for algorithm testing.

 ### Test files
-One test file (.mat) is provided for testing.
+One test file (10000301.mat) is provided for testing.
 Sampling rate 500 Hz.
 Amplitude resolution 1 µV.

 ### STATA code for statistical analysis
 See STATA .do file.
 We used the kappa-statistic measure of interrater agreement for two independent raters.
 Nonparametric receiver operating characteristic (ROC) analysis with a rating and discrete classification data was performed to calculate the area under the ROC curve (ROC AUC) and measure the automated pacing artifact detection's sensitivity and specificity.